Forrest Frank: Child of God II (2025–present)

 At the 2025 NewReleaseToday We Love Awards, Frank led with the most nominations, seven.
 He won the award for Rap/Urban Song of the Year with "God Is Good".

 On January 24, 2025, he released his first single of the year, titled "Drop!".
 It was followed on February 7 by "Sunrise", and on February 28 by "Nothing Else".
 On April 4, 2025, he was featured on a rendition of tobyMac's "Heaven On My Mind".
 On April 11, he released the song "No L's", "Celebration" was next on April 18, and "Amen" on April 25.
 On April 25, 2025, the album Child of God II was announced and it was released on May 9, 2025.
 On July 19, 2025, Frank announced that in a skateboarding accident, and had suffered from multiple back fractures.
 Drawing inspiration from this, he released "God's Got My Back" on July 25, 2025, and "Lemonade", with the Figs, on August 1.

+In September 2025, shortly following the assassination of political activist Charlie Kirk, Frank released a video to social media in which he addressed the topic.
+He stated that, in reference to Jesus' second coming:

+He's coming back real soon.
+So if you have not gotten your heart right with Him and dropped down on your knees and repented to him.
+Today is the day.
+The hour is at hand.
+I don't know if you can feel it too.
+There's a heaviness, something shifted, and I don't care.
+I don't care anymore.
+I just want you to know that Jesus Christ is here and He loves you.